-For the purposes of DAU, a profile is considered active if it sends any main ping.
+For the purposes of DAU, a desktop profile is considered active if it sends any main ping.
+See the next section for analogous definitions on top of mobile products.

 - Dates are defined by